kwasniew/hyperbook/manuscript/ch7.md

 The post should be added to the list twice.
 Directly from the local state update and a few milliseconds later from a WebSocket success action.
-You'll fix this behavior in the next exercise.
+You'll fix this behaviour in the next exercise.
 For now, test your WebSocket connection in two different browser windows.
 See if the messages are propagated correctly.

 Diagnosing problems with WebSockets: